Have you ever considered your brand positioning?

 An abstract logo has geometric symbols that may or may not represent your brand values.
 For example, the Adidas logo has 3 strips called trefoil emblems that they say represent the three parts of the world (North America, Europe, and Asia) where you can buy their products.

-This is not an actual representation of the brand but it does convey some message of the company.
+This is not an actual representation of the brand, but it does convey some message of the company.

 These kinds of logos can be confusing for the audience if you have a new company.
-Plus you’ll have to spend a lot of time finding a graphic that has some cultural implications for your brand.
+Plus, you’ll have to spend a lot of time finding a graphic that has some cultural implications for your brand.

 V. Mascots Logo

-These mascots become an ambassador of your brand.
-They can be a great tool to engage with your audience.
+This kind of logo has an illustrated character, like KFC has Colonel Sanders or Pillsbury has the Doughboy.
+When you design a mascot, it becomes the ambassador of your brand.
+They can also be a great tool to engage with your audience.

 VI.
 Emblem Logo

-The emblem logo has a font inside a symbol or an icon like Starbucks.
+The emblem logo has a font inside a symbol or an icon, like Starbucks.
 These logos have a traditional and classic feel to them.

 The only drawback is that these logos can be less versatile.
-You also cannot shrink an emblem logo as it might become too hard to read.
+You also cannot shrink an emblem logo, as it might become too hard to read.

 VII.
 Fusion Logo

-This kind of logo has a combination of a graphic and letters like Burger King.
+This kind of logo has a combination of a graphic and letters, like Burger King.
 The brand name and its symbol are presented side-by-side, stacked on top, or integrated together to create an image.

 This can be a powerful logo design for your company as it reinforces your brand.
 These are also great options for small businesses that cannot rely on just a pictorial logo.